Plumsail/forms-docs/SharePoint/how-to/create-folder.rst

-Display items or documents from a specific folder in a form with 'List or Library' control
+Display items or documents from a specific folder in a form with List or Library control
 ==========================================================================================

 .. contents:: Contents: